Edmund Husserl: Professor of philosophy

-In October 1914 both his sons were sent to fight on the Western Front of World War I and the following year one of them, Wolfgang Husserl, was badly injured.
+In October 1914, both his sons were sent to fight on the Western Front of World War I, and the following year, one of them, Wolfgang Husserl, was badly injured.
 On 8 March 1916, on the battlefield of Verdun, Wolfgang was killed in action.
-The next year his other son Gerhart Husserl was wounded in the war but survived.
-His own mother Julia died.
-In November 1917 one of his outstanding students and later a noted philosophy professor in his own right, Adolf Reinach, was killed in the war while serving in Flanders.
+The next year, his other son, Gerhart Husserl was wounded in the war but survived.
+His own mother, Julia, died.
+In November 1917, one of his outstanding students and later a noted philosophy professor in his own right, Adolf Reinach, was killed in the war while serving in Flanders.

 Husserl had transferred in 1916 to the University of Freiburg (in Freiburg im Breisgau) where he continued bringing his work in philosophy to fruition, now as a full professor.
 Edith Stein served as his personal assistant during his first few years in Freiburg, followed later by Martin Heidegger from 1920 to 1923.
 The mathematician Hermann Weyl began corresponding with him in 1918.
-Husserl gave four lectures on Phenomenological method at University College, London in 1922.
+Husserl gave four lectures on the phenomenological method at University College London in 1922.
 The University of Berlin in 1923 called on him to relocate there, but he declined the offer.
-In 1926 Heidegger dedicated his book Sein und Zeit (Being and Time) to him "in grateful respect and friendship."
+In 1926, Heidegger dedicated his book Sein und Zeit (Being and Time) to him "in grateful respect and friendship."
 Husserl remained in his professorship at Freiburg until he requested retirement, teaching his last class on 25 July 1928.
 A Festschrift to celebrate his seventieth birthday was presented to him on 8 April 1929.

 Despite retirement, Husserl gave several notable lectures.
 The first, at Paris in 1929, led to Méditations cartésiennes (Paris 1931).
 Husserl here reviews the phenomenological epoché (or phenomenological reduction), presented earlier in his pivotal Ideen (1913), in terms of a further reduction of experience to what he calls a 'sphere of ownness.'
-From within this sphere, which Husserl enacts in order to show the impossibility of solipsism, the transcendental ego finds itself always already paired with the lived body of another ego, another monad.
+From within this sphere, which Husserl enacts to show the impossibility of solipsism, the transcendental ego finds itself always already paired with the lived body of another ego, another monad.
 This 'a priori' interconnection of bodies, given in perception, is what founds the interconnection of consciousnesses known as transcendental intersubjectivity, which Husserl would go on to describe at length in volumes of unpublished writings.
 There has been a debate over whether or not Husserl's description of ownness and its movement into intersubjectivity is sufficient to reject the charge of solipsism, to which Descartes, for example, was subject.
 One argument against Husserl's description works this way: instead of infinity and the Deity being the ego's gateway to the Other, as in Descartes, Husserl's ego in the Cartesian Meditations itself becomes transcendent.
 It remains, however, alone (unconnected).
 Only the ego's grasp "by analogy" of the Other (e.g., by conjectural reciprocity) allows the possibility for an 'objective' intersubjectivity, and hence for community.